ScanMountGoat/xc3_lib/ARCHITECTURE.md

 ### xc3_wgpu_batch
 A CLI program for testing the entire loading and rendering code from xc3_lib, xc3_model, and xc3_wgpu. xc3_wgpu_batch renders directly to textures to create PNG files, so  no window is ever constructed.
 This makes it easy to identify major rendering errors or models that fail to load properly.
 Changes to the file formats themselves should use xc3_test since xc3_test runs faster and gives more detailed feedback on errors compared to xc3_wgpu_batch.

+### xc3_write
+Defines the two pass writing system for handling writing of binary files and offset calculation.
+See [Offsets](https://github.com/ScanMountGoat/xc3_lib/blob/main/Offsets.md) for a high level overview.

+### xc3_write_derive
+A procedural macro for generating code for xc3_write at compile time.